 Aspirants would find this topic very helpful in the IAS Exam.

-What is an Genome Made of?
+What is a Genome Made of?

 In almost all living things on earth, genome is made of a chemical called DNA.
-The Genome contains genes which affects the characteristics of the living organism.
-Genome contains chromosome, these chromosomes contains genes, and these genes are made up of DNA.
+The Genome contains genes which affect the characteristics of the living organism.
+Genome contains chromosome, these chromosomes contain genes, and these genes are made up of DNA.
 All living things are made of different unique genomes.
 Humans, animals, birds, all have different genomes, and no two humans have the same genome.
-The difference in genome between 2 people is smaller than the genome difference between a human and a chimpanzee.
+The difference in the genome between 2 people is smaller than the genome difference between a human and a chimpanzee.

 How Many Genomes do Humans have?

 Human genome comprises of 23 chromosome pairs with a total of 3 billion DNA base pairs.
 There are 24 different types of human chromosomes, out of these 22 are autosomal chromosomes in addition there are X and Y Chromosomes that determines the sex.
 The number of human protein-coding genes are estimated to be in the range of 20,000 – 25,000.
 As the genome sequencing quality and gene finding methodologies have kept improving over time, the estimated number of genes in human body has been steadily decreasing from initial predictions of 1,00,000 and above.